develop2arman/rust-all-in-one/workspace/errorhandling/ERROR_HANDLING.md

 - **unwrap_or:** This method **extracts the inner success value**, or returns a default one if it's a failed value.
 You provide the default value to it as a second argument.

 - **unwrap_or_else:** This method acts the same as the preceding method but computes a different value when it is a failed value by taking a closure as the second argument.
+In the standard library documentation.
+Many more of these methods can clean up huge nested match expressions when you’re dealing with errors.

 - **as_ref:** This method **converts the inner value to a reference** and returns the wrapped value, that is, an Option<&T> or a Result<&T, &E>.